Team-Ragnarok/Face_Detection/README.md

     ```bash
     pip install -r requirements_gpu.txt
     ```
-   *Note*: If you have a NVIDIA GPU, you must first install the CUDA libraries.
+   *Note*: If you have a NVIDIA GPU, you must first install the CUDA libraries(Link-http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).
    *Note*: It is advised to create this project on a python virtual environment(Link-https://docs.python.org/3/tutorial/venv.html).

 2. Install the pre-trained model from the link-https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit.